FordMoriarty/FordMoriarty.github.io/README.md

 # About me
 I am a [PhD student](https://www.tu.berlin/en/fgmso/alessandro-borghi) in the group [FG Modellierung, Simulation und Optimierung realer Prozesse](https://www.tu.berlin/en/fgmso) of [Prof. Dr. Tobias Breiten](https://www.tu.berlin/en/fgmso/tobias-breiten).
 My position is given by the DFG as part of the [daedalus](https://daedalus.berlin/) group.
 The topic of my project deals with the development of cool algorithms for making hard models computationally accessible.
-My research has connections with _data-driven reduced order modeling_, _numerical linear algebra_, _control theory_, and _approximation theory_.
+My research has connections with _systems & control theory_, _model order reduction_, _numerical linear algebra_, and _approximation theory_.

 <!--My research focuses on the design and implementation of algorithms for solving nonlinar eigenvalue problems.
 In particular I am interested on the identification of _exceptional points_. -->